a-h-b/dadasnake/README.md

 * treeing - using clustal omega and fasttree
 * hand-off in biom-format, as R object, as R phyloseq object, and as fasta and tab-separated tables
 * keeping tabs on number of reads in each step
+You can control the settings for each step in a config file.

 ## The configuration
 The config file must be in .yaml format.
 The order within the yaml file does not matter, but the hierarchy has to be kept.
 Here are some explanations.